Back to blog

 After running this, the request timed out, which was weird because this was working in my browser.
 The site had some sort of browser fingerprinting, and it was identifying that this was not a normal client trying to access the site.
 I was being blocked by the bot protection.

-There a few ways to bypass this, but in this case, it was fixed by adding all of the headers that I saw in my browser.
+There are a few ways to bypass this, but in this case, it was fixed by adding all of the headers that I saw in my browser.

 Your browser will have request headers like User-Agent, Cookie, sec-ch-ua, etc. Your browser also has other headers like :authority, :method, :path, and :scheme.
 Advanced bot protections look at these headers too, and they will check if the other is correct.
 Each browser orders these headers differently, and bot protections will catch if they are out of order based on the fingerprint, user-agent, and other parameters.